 As an academic I have a multidisciplinary background in fashion and human geography.
 The key thread pulling these disciplines together is a passionate interest in consumption and identity, which has shifted over time from a retail and design perspective to a sociological perspective centred on the role of materiality and consumption in everyday life.
 In my research I have explored this through various avenues, including ethical and sustainable fashion, motherly consumption, and the consumption practices of older consumers.
 Theoretically, I am inspired by work around posthumanism and new materialisms, both of which seek to de-centre the human subject as an ontological focus.
 I’m also a big fan of Bourdieu.

 I was a prolific blogger for a number of years, mostly writing about ethical fashion, sustainability, and related topics for myself, another website I used to own, Oxfam Fashion, and other clients.
-My personal blog and a related ethical shopping directory is still available on my website but I don’t update it very often.
+My personal blog and a related ethical shopping directory is still available on my website but I don’t update it as often.
 I’ve been featured in the Guardian, on local BBC radio, on the M&S blog and in Veggie magazine.
 As a freelance copywriter I worked with a range of clients (not just on ethical fashion), most recently working for a large travel website and helping to launch Loom Tree.
-I’m still happy to discuss potential copywriting and article writing jobs.
+I’m available for writing and communications consultancy; please get in touch for more details.

 Contact: emmawaight @ hotmail.co.uk